zax-xyz/srcom.py/README.md

     # Exact match by abbreviation
     game = await client.get_game(abbreviation="khfm")

+    # Make sure to close the HTTP session!
     await client.close()

-    # You can also use a context manager for automatically closing the client
+    # You can also use a context manager to automatically close the client
     async with srcom.Client() as client:
         # Fuzzy search game by name
         game = await client.get_game(name="Kingdom Hearts II")